-Oklahoma shooting leaves 6 dead, including 5 children: police
+Oklahoma shooting leaves 6 dead, including 5 'small children': police

 Officers at the scene found one man and four children dead.
 A fifth child was rushed to a Tulsa hospital, but could not be saved, police said.
 A woman was also taken to the hospital with life-threatening injuries.

-A police department spokesperson did not immediately respond to Fox News’ request for comment.
+Muskogee Police Officer Lynn Hamlin described the slain youths as "small children," but said police do not have exact ages yet.
+She also said authorities don’t yet have a motive but do not believe any other suspects are involved.

+"We don’t believe that it’s random but we just don’t have details yet of the why or what happened," Hamlin said.

 Officials were expected to release more information later Tuesday.

 The Associated Press contributed to this report.